chihiro-180/project-chihiro/README.md

 (English Summary)

 This project explores the design of a human-like embodied entity capable of real-world co-existence, emotional interaction, and adaptive presence.
-This project explores the design of a human-like embodied entity capable of real-world co-existence, emotional interaction, and adaptive presence.